 Boquete is beautiful.
 The coffee plantations.
 The bird watching.
 The hiking trails and natural climbing walls.
 The refreshing weather.
 The expats (or at least the diverse restaurants they attract).
-However, Cerro Punta–with its awesome agriculture, Swiss chalet architecture and proximity to Volcán Barú National Park (home to the tallest mountain in Panama) and La Amistad International Park (a UNESCO World Heritage Site that’s shared with Costa Rica which is the largest nature reserve in Central America)–may be even better than Boquete for travelers who are into nature and bird lovers.
+However, Cerro Punta–with its awesome agriculture, Swiss chalet architecture, and proximity to Volcán Barú National Park (home to the tallest mountain in Panama) and La Amistad International Park (a UNESCO World Heritage site that’s shared with Costa Rica which is the largest nature reserve in Central America)–may be even better than Boquete for travelers, bird watchers and anyone who’s into nature.

 There’s something rejuvenating and reassuring about being surrounded by fields of thriving fruits and vegetables.
-Potatoes, tomatoes, carrots, onions, some mysterious green stuff we couldn’t identify, strawberries (which are sold in town by vendors who whip up strawberry smoothies, strawberries and cream, strawberry bread, etc) and more deliciousness blanket the slopes around Cerro Punta like edible carpets.
-No risk of starving to death here.
+Potatoes, tomatoes, carrots, onions, some mysterious green stuff we couldn’t identify, strawberries (which are sold in town by vendors who whip up strawberry smoothies, strawberries and cream, strawberry bread, etc), and more deliciousness blanket the slopes around Cerro Punta like edible carpets.

-Adding to the agricultural bliss of Cerro Punta is Haras Cerro Punto, a five-star horse farm which opened in 1977 and has produced top of the line race horses and show horses.
-Even if you’re not in the marketing for a million dollar horse you can take a tour of the pristine paddocks for about US$5.
+Adding to the agricultural bliss of Cerro Punta is Haras Cerro Punto, a five-star horse farm which opened in 1977 and has produced top-of-the-line race horses and show horses.
+Even if you’re not in the market for a million dollar horse, you can take a tour of the pristine paddocks for about US$5.

 Sleeping and spa-ing in Cerro Punta